beginning of content

 Children can become constipated if they:

-How is the cause of constipation diagnosed in children?
+How is constipation diagnosed in children?

 Your doctor may feel your child's abdomen (tummy) and look at their bottom.